Migz93/3dq/README_TECHNICAL.md

 The application uses a SQLite database for data storage.
 The database file is stored in the `config` directory, which can be mounted as a volume in Docker for persistence.

-Generated PDF quotes are stored in the `config/quotes` directory, which is also mounted as a volume in Docker.
+The `config/quotes` directory is mounted as a volume in Docker for data persistence.

 ## Calculations